370417/fancyground/README.md

 On Lichess, right click and drag to draw arrows.
 Hold shift and/or alt as you draw to change the arrow's color.

+With Firefox, use control instead of shift because shift right click forces the context menu to appear.

 ## Customizing arrow colors

 Fancyground uses [web colors](https://en.wikipedia.org/wiki/Web_colors).